muckswon-1/Codewars/README.md

 **CODEWARS CHALLENGES**

 1. Challenge 1
-   For my first Codewars challenge, Ichose to implement the Greed dice game.
+   For my first Codewars challenge, I chose to implement the Greed dice game.
 My approach involved filtering the array to isolate each element that contributes to the score.
 I then applied the scoring rules to these filtered values based on the games's guilines:
 *    Three 1's => 1000 points
 *    Three 6's => 600 points
 *    Three 5's => 400 points